thoughtspot/user_tools/custom/README.md

 ### Example

 The `user_tools_example.py` file contains an example of a trivial, custom sync application.
-It reads from a delimited text filew and writes to a delimited text file.
+It reads from a delimited text file and writes to a delimited text file.
 The details of the method are not that important, so much as the structure.
 You can use this example both as a reference and as a template for creating your own custom sync applications.